 No trace of warfare has been found at Caral; no battlements, no weapons, no mutilated bodies.
 Archaeological findings from the area suggest it was a gentle society built on commerce and pleasure.
 In one of the pyramids, they uncovered 32 flutes made of condor and pelican bones and 37 cornets of deer and llama bones.
 Among the artifacts unearthed at Caral is a knotted textile piece that the excavators have labeled a quipu.

 The Caral or Norte Chico Civilization is considered the oldest known civilization in the Americas, which developed from 3000 to 1800 BC.

 The city of Caral -enclosing an area of more than 60 hectares (150 acres) with 3,000 inhabitants - represents the work of one of the most important civilizations on our planet.
-Caral was created by the organized work of its inhabitants.
+The organized work of its inhabitants created Caral.
 Apparently, they were skilled builders and engineers.
 Only a few people know that the Sacred City of Caral was built in Peru as long as 4400 years before the Incas ruled.

 Sophisticated Civilization And Its Ingenious Designs

-The ancient city of Caral is known for its sustainable urban planning including an elaborate complex of temples, ordinary houses, an impressive amphitheater, and the people living in harmony with nature.
+The ancient city of Caral is known for its sustainable urban planning, including an elaborate complex of temples, ordinary houses, an impressive amphitheater, and people living in harmony with nature.

 One of many engineering achievements of the Caral people were the ducts Caral used to supply air to fires used in religious ceremonies and keep them burning.
 According to experts who investigated the structures in the area, the system depended on what modern physicists today call the Venturi effect, the reduction in pressure when a fluid flows through a constricted space.
 It was certainly one of several ingenious designs of these ancient people.